 The name Lefkas comes from ‘Leucos’ meaning white, referring to the imposing white cliffs at the southern tip of the island, reputed by sailors to be one of the entrances to the Underworld.

-From the start Lefkas will impress you with its contrasts.
-It's a mountainous island with steep cliffs, forests and long sandy beaches.
+From the start Lefkas will impress you.
+It's a fairly mountainous island with steep cliffs, forests and long sandy beaches.
 Those interested in history will notice influences from Venice, France, Russia and England.
-To the east of the island is a cluster of islands, including Scorpios, former property of the Onassis family.
+To the east of Lefkas is a cluster of small islands, including Scorpios, formerly owned by the Onassis family.

 Lefkas Town is the gateway to the island.
-You come across a floating bridge linking Lefkas to the Greek mainland and you are welcomed to the capital.
-To the right of the bridge lies the lagoon with lovely sandy beaches at Gyra and Agios Ioannis.
+Drive over the floating bridge linking Lefkas to the Greek mainland and you are welcomed to the capital.
+To the right of the bridge lies the lagoon with sandy beaches at Gyra and Agios Ioannis.
 The salt lake in Lefkas Town is the largest body of water on the island and plays host to large flocks of birds, including rare species.
 Here you can see herons, swans, wild ducks and geese and sometimes flamingos.

 The town's historic centre with its traditional houses, narrow alleyways and museums contrast with the modern marina and is a most interesting place to explore.

 The majority of visitors will head for one of two places: Nidri, with its plethora of restaurants, clubs and shops, or the resort of Vassiliki.

 Lively Nidri is a cosmopolitan resort with a spectacular view of the tiny islands just off its shoreline.
 The harbour is always busy and sitting at one of the harbourside tavernas is a pleasant way to pass an evening.
 Beaches in this area are mostly pebbly and there is a good choice of watersports.
 From Nidri you can take to the seas to sail around the little islands off the east coast, Madouri, Meganisi, and Scorpios.
 From Nidri you can hike to the Dimossari waterfall (how lively it is depends on the amount of recent rainfall!)